bazukas/obs-linuxbrowser/README.md

 This issue cannot be fixed.

 ## OBS-Linuxbrowser not compiling, complaining about having to use ISO C++11 standard (old compiler versions)
-See [#88](https://github.com/bazukas/obs-linuxbrowser/issues/88) for details.
+~~See [#88](https://github.com/bazukas/obs-linuxbrowser/issues/88) for details.
 Some older compiler versions seem to have trouble with our current CMake setup.
-Using newer versions (e.g. GCC 8.x) should work.
+Using newer versions (e.g. GCC 8.x) should work.~~
+This issue should've been resolved with versions 0.5.3 and above.

 ## OBS-Linuxbrowser crashing when using amdgpu
 See [#89](https://github.com/bazukas/obs-linuxbrowser/issues/89) for details. obs-linuxbrowser seems to crash on machines using amdgpu drivers.
 Unfortunately, this issue cannot be fixed.